clemy/VisuAalWiNes/README.md

 # browse to http://localhost:3000/
 ```

-Own sample data can be added in the directory `data/models`.
+Own sample data can be added in the directory `data/models` or via the web interface.

 ## Optional Requirements